 Early-Stage Social Engagement Leaders plan social engagement activities such as bowling, baseball games, potlucks, tours and other cultural events for people living with memory loss and their care partners.

-These volunteers serve as liaisons between the Alzheimer's Association and local faith group and congregations.
-Faith Outreach Representatives share information about Alzheimer’s disease, free resources offered through the Alzheimer's Association, and the many ways to join our cause at local community and education events.
+Faith Outreach Representatives are liaisons between the Alzheimer's Association and local faith groups or congregations.
+They share information about Alzheimer’s disease, our free resources, and ways to join our cause at local community and education events.